 Carpal tunnel is usually diagnosed when a patient reports that they have numbness along the median nerve distribution in their fingers, most commonly on one side.

 When accurately diagnosed the median nerve becomes compressed through the carpal tunnel causing numbness.
 This is found by nerve conduction studies to see if nerve conduction in the fingers is being comprimized.

-We want to make sure we are correctly diagnosed before they perform a carpal tunnel surgery.
+We want to make sure you are correctly diagnosed before subjecting yourself to a carpal tunnel surgery.

 The median nerve may become entrapped as it passes through: